chetan3061/user_friends_relation/README.md

 # USER FRIENDS RELATION PROJECT

 ## Getting started
-download the file and install the requirements using requirements.txt
+download the file and install the requirements using requirements.txt and connect to database

 ### To seed data to database
 To seed data to the database run seeder.py